KentonMewling/PsychBot-A4/README.md

  </table>

 ## New Methods
- **API Documentation file has more information regarding the uses and functionality of each of the API's** **A4: getLang function**
+ **API Documentation file has more information regarding the uses and functionality of each of the API's.**

+**A4: getLang function**
 This function will get the language the user is using based on google translates certainty determining function and will return the language back to the bot.